Finding ways on how to clean your refrigerator for healthier storage? Find out ways on how to do it with our article!

 Step 6: Air dry the insides

-After doing all of the suggested above, this is now the perfect time to air dry the refrigerator.
+After doing all of the suggested above ways on how to clean your refrigerator, this is now the perfect time to air dry the refrigerator.
 You can just simply open the fridge doors, to dry it naturally.
 You can also start to put some pieces of organic charcoal to help the air absorb some bad odor or even some aerial impurities inside the refrigerator.
-You can do the air drying for an hour or two, depending on the dampness or the size of the fridge!
+You can do the air-drying for an hour or two, depending on the dampness or the size of the fridge!

 Step 7: Remove all the dust

-After deep cleaning the refrigerator internally, now is the time to clean the outer sides of it.
+After deep cleaning the refrigerator internally, now is the time to clean your refrigerator on its outer sides.
 Turn back your fridge to make you have a closer look at the outsides of it, especially the back panel.
-The back panel houses all of the mechanism and motors of the fridge which is often times being seated by dirt, like specks of dust, webs and many more.
+The back panel houses all of the mechanism and motors of the fridge which is oftentimes being seated by dirt, like specks of dust, webs and many more.
 Sometimes, this dirt is penetrating the insides of the fridge by making their way inside the motor.
 To clean the dust off the back part, a vacuum cleaner will to big help!
 Easily, operate the vacuum and let it do its job.
 Be sure to aim at all of the spots for you not to miss any.
 This practice will make sure that you are keeping a healthy environment inside the refrigerator!

 Step 8: Polish the outsides